Who's Behind Listverse?

 While the strappado was used heavily during the Renaissance, it seems to have experienced a resurgence during the last century.
-Many people may now know it as Palestinian Hanging, a form of torture where a prisoner is hung by their arms, which are fastened behind their head, causing the arms to be slowly wrenched from the shoulder sockets by the weight of the body.
-When the prisoner finally becomes so tired they cannot hold themselves upright, their bodies fall forward and their breathing is impaired.
+Many people may now know it as Palestinian Hanging.
+This form of torture is where a prisoner is hung by their arms, which are fastened behind their head, causing the arms to be slowly wrenched from the shoulder sockets by the weight of the body.
+When the prisoner finally becomes so tired they cannot hold themselves upright, their bodies fall forward, and their breathing is impaired.

-In China, shuanggui is a form of extralegal detention used by the Communist party on people who are suspected of corruption.
-In reality though, it seems like anyone could end up being tortured in a shuanggui.
+In China, shuanggui is a form of extralegal detention used by the Communist party on people suspected of corruption.
+In reality, though, it seems like anyone could end up being tortured in a shuanggui.

 4The German Chair

 Joseph Hallit knows the German chair all too well.
 In 1992, Syrian forces nabbed Hallit just after he had obtained his medical degree from the University of Damascus.
-For four years, he was kept in solitary confinement, and for another four he was tortured.
+He was kept in solitary confinement for four years, and for another four, he was tortured.

 Known simply as the cat, the cat o’ nine tails is a truly horrifying torture device.
 Essentially a multi-tailed whip, its “claws” can inflict vicious parallel wounds.
 Sometimes little metal balls with spikes are even added to the ends of the cords to make it even more excruciating.